desmos-labs/desmos/docs/developers/msgs/create-post.md

     "subspace": "<Subspace of a post>",
     "optional_data": {},
-    "creator": "<Desmos address that's creating the post>", "creation_date": "<ISO 8601-formatted date representing the creation date of the post>" }
+    "creator": "<Desmos address that's creating the post>", "creation_date": "<RFC3339-formatted date representing the creation date of the post>" }
 }
 ```